 Studies suggest omega-3s can help reduce joint pain and stiffness in people with rheumatoid arthritis.
 They may also boost the effectiveness of anti-inflammatory drugs.

-Alaska Pollock and cod contain many B vitamins.
-These include B6, B12, B5, B1 (thiamin), B2 (riboflavin), B3 (niacin) and B9 (folate).
-B vitamins help support the following:
+Cod and pollock contain many vitamin B. These include B6, B12, B5, B1 (thiamin), B2 (riboflavin), B3 (niacin) and B9 (folate).
+Vitamin B helps support the following:

 - Red blood cells